ahmed2000ai/Shopwyz/docs/feature-checklists.md

   - [ ] notes
   - [ ] category
   - [ ] brandPreference (optional)
+- [ ] Attempt to assign a category to each parsed item based on the known category taxonomy.
 - [ ] Validate the returned JSON adheres to schema.
 - [ ] Return list of parsed items.
 - [ ] Add error fallback: